MGlower-RU/GPT_assistant_tg/README.md

 3. Initialize your Firebase project with Firestore and paste your credentials to .env file.

-4. Create collection USERS in Firestore.

-5. Setup your local server:
+4. Setup your local server:

         ngrok http 3000

-6. Create telegram bot with [@BotFather](https://t.me/BotFather) and copy your bot token.
+5. Create telegram bot with [@BotFather](https://t.me/BotFather) and copy your bot token.

-7. Connect your bot with a local server:
+6. Connect your bot with a local server:

         https://api.telegram.org/bot[BOT_TOKEN]/setWebhook?url=[ngrok https url]

-8. All is done!
-Your bot is ready for questions.
+7. Everything is ready!
+Your bot is waiting for your questions.